seshathri/kube-golang/README.md

 i created a small Command Line Interface for manging kube using client-go library

-below are the compiling options go build -o kubetest .
+below are the compiling options to compile the Program inside the project folder -> go build -o kubetest .

 to start you need to enter: ./kubetest -version="<version number>" -scale=<replicas>